Joe Choynski

+James J. Corbett, Gus Ruhlin, Barbados Joe Walcott, George Godfrey and Kid McCoy.

+Choynski was nicknamed “Chrysanthemum Joe”, reportedly inspired by his long, flowing hair, an eccentric trait for a boxer of his time.

 Boxing career

 "Chrysanthemum Joe", the son of a Jewish Polish immigrant who settled in California in 1867, weighed no more than 176 lb (80 kg) throughout his career but regularly fought heavyweights.
 He was considered a heavy puncher and a dangerous fighter.